Vaishnav-K/ATM-Machine-Project/README.md

-This option allows the user to withdraw money (limit 10000 per transaction) after re-entering the pin Once the transaction is complete , the user's account balance is updated in the file "accounts.txt" The respective denomination amounts are also updated in the file "balance.txt" If the sufficient money is not availabe in the ATM Machine , the transaction does not take place and the user is informed of the reason.
+This option allows the user to withdraw money (limit 10000 per transaction) after re-entering the pin Once the transaction is complete , the user's account balance is updated in the file "accounts.txt" The respective denomination amounts are also updated in the file "balance.txt" If the sufficient money is not available in the ATM Machine , the transaction does not take place and the user is informed of the reason.
 The mini statement file which is saved under "<customer_id>_transactions.txt" is also updated.

 **c.
 Transfer money :**